Assembly Hall Peak

 Assembly Hall Peak is a 6395 ft summit in Emery County, Utah, United States.

 Description

-Assembly Hall Peak is part of the San Rafael Swell and is located in the Mexican Mountain Wilderness Study Area which is administered by the Bureau of Land Management.
+Assembly Hall Peak is part of the San Rafael Swell and is located in the Mexican Mountain Wilderness Area which is administered by the Bureau of Land Management.
 Towering nearly 1,300 feet above the surrounding terrain, it is situated 1.66 mi east-northeast of Bottleneck Peak and 1.52 mi north of Window Blind Peak, which is the nearest higher neighbor.
 Precipitation runoff from the peak drains into the nearby San Rafael River.
 Topographic relief is significant as the summit rises nearly 1300. ft above the river in 0.75 mile (1.2 km).
 Access to the mountain is via the Buckhorn Draw Road at Buckhorn Draw Campground.
 This mountain's toponym has been officially adopted by the U.S. Board on Geographic Names.

 Geology

 This erosional remnant along the San Rafael River is composed of Wingate Sandstone, which is the remains of wind-borne sand dunes deposited approximately 200 million years ago in the Late Triassic.
 The Wingate overlays lightly colored Chinle Formation around the lower slopes of the peak and the surrounding area is composed of Moenkopi Formation.